Shotbow/fudawiki-files/hanafuda/games/hana-awase.md

 Whether or not 4 cards of the same month *in a player's hand* constitutes a misdeal appears to vary by source - the specific answer to this question should probably be agreed upon as a house rule.

 In some versions of the game, two special *teyaku* or 'hand combinations' [手役 - てやく, *teyaku*] are given.
+These are both fairly simple - if a player has 6 Chaff cards in their opening hand, they are paid 20 points by each other player; and if they have 7 Chaff, they are paid 30 points by each other player.

+To declare these combinations and receive points for them, the player must place all the relevant Chaff cards face-up on the table in front of them.
+Curiously, they remain on the table for the duration of the round, though they are still considered part of that player's hand and can be played on their turn as normal.
+Other players, on their turn, may capture these face-up cards in the usual manner.
+A player cannot, however, capture their own face-up hand cards in this way.

+Whether or not a player *must* declare these teyaku if they have them is unspecified - more scope for house rules.